 To minimize potential adverse topographic impacts, efforts would be made to locate the new NWHC building footprint, access and internal service driveways, parking areas, utility corridors, and drainage facilities in a manner generally compatible with existing topography and drainage patterns.
 Doing so would serve to minimize topographic alterations while unifying the overall layout of the new NWHC.
 Areas to be excavated, graded, or otherwise disturbed for NWHC development would be built upon, paved, or stabilized and seeded once construction is complete.
-A soil erosion and sediment control plan would be prepared and best management practices (BMPs) would be implemented as described in Section 3.4.3 to minimize potential erosion and sedimentation.
+A soil erosion and sediment control plan would be prepared and best management practices (BMPs) would be implemented to minimize potential erosion and sedimentation.
 No other mitigation measures for topographic impacts are warranted.